Owen-Gillespie/HuntMaster-Clinic/README.md

 # HuntMaster
-HuntMaster is a modular framework made to create puzzle hunts at the intersection of reality and technology.
+HuntMaster is a modular framework made to create interactive puzzle hunts.
+You describe the hunt using our DSL, and HuntMaster creates a website to host it.

-The creation of HuntMaster came about through an interest in puzzle/scavenger hunts.
-Our team desired to bring digital media into these kinds of experiences and to make it easy for anyone else to do so.

 ## What it does
 With HuntMaster, it's easy to create custom experiences known as hunts.
-You provide the story and tasks, HuntMaster does the heavy lifting.
+You provide the story and tasks, HuntMaster does the heavy lifting of creating a webapp for your players to interact with the hunt.
+Each "Hunt" is made up of a sequence of modules.
+Modules can present parts of the story, require players to enter a passphrase, go to a location, scan a QR code, and more.
+The system is also easily extensible, so you can create your own modules and add them to your hunts.

 Want to create a guided tour of your campus?
-Make a hunt that directs players to various parts of your campus and automatically proceeds to the next part of the tour when they reach them by using their GPS.
+Make a hunt that directs players to various parts of your campus using their GPS.
 All you need to do is write a few lines of python, the instructions/descriptions, and deploy using HuntMaster.

-Want to play a cross between Bingo and a scavenger hunt where players are tasked with taking pictures of randomized items (e.g. basketballs, muffins) to cross them off their Bingo card?
-If you write the Bingo game logic, it's just a matter of interfacing with HuntMaster and then deploying.

-Most setup for a hunt is done in python, although if you want your resulting page to look nice it's worth writing some HTML/CSS.
-Currently HuntMaster supports feature detection of images (e.g. determining whether a picture for the hypothetical Bingo hunt is valid), GPS location tracking, image comparison, QR code generation, as well as basic forms of input (text, buttons, etc.).
-Interfacing with these functions is often a matter of a single call.
+## How to make a hunt:
+1. Write your hunt as a sequence of modules.
+Check out the examples directory for examples of how to do this.
+2. Run the ``save_module_data`` function from ``seek.py`` to export your hunt as a json file.
+Make sure that this file is in the same directory as ``main.py``
+3. Run ``main.py``.
+Check that the website is working locally in your browser.

 ## How we built it
-HuntMaster is built for the most part on python 2.7.
+HuntMaster is built for the most part on python 3.
 It hosts a Flask server with a Bootstrap front-end.
 When a player in the hunt submits something, it's relayed to a python function which connects to whichever API is needed for that particular part of the hunt.
-If, for example, the player is tasked with finding an image of a dog, when she finds it and sends it to the server, the server then queries Google's Vision API to determine the contents of the picture.
-If it is of a dog, she'll receive the next part of the hunt.

 Regarding modules,
 * Feature detection is done through Google's Vision API